1. How is Employment defined in IMPLAN?

 Thus, while IMPLAN employment adjusts for seasonality, it does not indicate the number of hours worked per day.
 Thus, if you are using a full-time equivalent (FTE) value to add into IMPLAN results or as the proxy for an Event you will want to convert the FTE value to IMPLAN jobs prior to using it with IMPLAN.
 Conversely, if you need to report FTEs you will want to convert the IMPLAN jobs to reflect those.
-FTE and wage and salary to Employment Compensation conversions can be found in our Downloads section.
-Just choose the sectoring scheme appropriate for you data and download the related file.
+FTE and wage and salary to Employment Compensation conversions can be found in here.
 Whichever way you are converting, please keep in mind that FTE jobs are always fewer in number than the equivalent Part-time/Full time jobs.

 The BEA calculates the number of FTE employees in each industry as follows:

 FTE employees =

 (total number of employees) * [(average weekly hours per employee for all

 employees) / (average weekly hours per employee on full-time schedules)]

 As for their determination on the number of hours for defining "employees on full-time schedules," the BEA uses BLS as a source and adopts their definition of full-time which is accounted for as anyone working 35 hours or more.